astronomer/airflow-guides/guides/airflow-scaling-workers.md

 The [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) utilizes standing workers to run tasks.
 Scaling with the Celergy executor involves choosing both the number and size of the workers available to Airflow.
 The more workers you have available in your environment, or the larger your workers are, the more capacity you have to run tasks concurrently.

-You can also tune your **`worker_concurrency`**, which determines how many tasks each Celery worker can run at any given time.
+You can also tune your **`worker_concurrency`** (environment variable `AIRFLOW__CELERY__WORKER_CONCURRENCY`), which determines how many tasks each Celery worker can run at any given time.
 If this value is not set, the Celery executor will run a maximum of 16 tasks concurrently by default.

 Your `worker_concurrency` is limited by `max_active_tasks_per_dag`.
 If you increase `worker_concurrency`, you might also need to provision additional CPU and/or memory for your workers.

 ### Kubernetes Executor

-`worker_pods_creation_batch_size` for k8s executor
+The [Kubernetes executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) launches a pod in a Kubernetes cluster for each task.
+Since each task runs in its own pod, resources can be specified on an individual task level.

+When performance tuning with the Kubernetes executor, it is important to keep in mind the supporting infrastructure of your Kubernetes cluster.
+Many users will enable auto-scaling on their cluster to ensure they get the benefit of Kubernetes' elasticity.

+You can also tune your **`worker_pods_creation_batch_size`** (environment variable `AIRFLOW__KUBERNETES__WORKER_PODS_CREATION_BATCH_SIZE`), which determines how many pods can be created per scheduler loop.
+The default is 1, but most users will want to increase this number for better performance, especially if you have concurrent tasks.
+How high you can increase the value depends on the tolerance of your Kubernetes cluster.

 ## Potential Scaling Issues

+Scaling your Airflow environment can be more of an art than a science, and is highly dependent on your supporting infrastructure and your DAGs.
+There are too many potential scaling issues to address them all here, but below are some commonly encountered issues and possible parameters to change.

+- Issue: Tasks scheduling latency is high
+  - Potential cause: The scheduler may not have enough resources to parse DAGs in order to then schedule tasks.
+  - Try changing: `worker_concurrency` (if using Celery), `parallelism`

+- Issue: DAGs are stuck in queued state, but not running
+  - Potential cause: The number of tasks being scheduled may be beyond the capacity of your Airflow infrastructure.
+  - Try changing: `scheduler_heartbeat_sec`, `parsing_processes`

+- Issue: An individual DAG is having trouble running tasks in parallel, while other DAGs seem unaffected
+  - Potential cause: Possible DAG-level bottleneck
+  - Try changing: `max_active_task_per_dag`

+For help with other scaling issues, consider joining the [Apache Airflow Slack](https://airflow.apache.org/community/) or [reach out to Astronomer](https://www.astronomer.io/get-astronomer/).